Pokemon-Fan-Games/PokemonEssentialsGameUpdater/README_en.md

 A. No. The update process works inside the game folder and will NOT affect any other file in the user's computer.
 As saves are saved under ```C:/Users/USERNAME/SavedGames/GAME_NAME```.
 #### Q. Will you make the source code for the updated available?
 A. This is not planned at the moment.
 If a feature that you require is missing, you can [raise a feature request](https://github.com/Pokemon-Fan-Games/PokemonEssentialsGameUpdater/issues/new?assignees=&labels=&projects=&template=feature-request-english.md&title=%5BFEATURE+REQUEST%5D).
 In the future we may make the source code available but this is not a priority at the moment.

+**A big thanks to users of the [RPG Maker Web forum](https://forums.rpgmakerweb.com/index.php?threads/http-network-library.15009/#post-149590) for their help with the HTTP file download logic!**